History of Sex in Cinema:

 This post-feminist, mostly-improvised James Toback-directed film, an Indecent Proposal tale, contained four very sexual scenes, one of which occurred during the opening credits.
 The main character was:

-The film's opening included Vera's extended erotic, unself-conscious, leisurely nude hot shower sequence.
+The film's opening included Vera's extended erotic, unself-conscious, leisurely nude hot shower sequence when she was shampooing her hair.
 It was supposedly an introduction to how she would later demonstrate her highly sexual and intellectual powers.
-She used a hand-held water jet from the shower head to stimulate herself.
+She used a hand-held water jet from the shower head with a white cord to stimulate herself.

-Later, femme fatale Vera videotaped her hot lesbian tryst with a lover behind a gauzy curtain, had sexually frank discussions with her potential employer - a college Professor Hassan Al-Ibrahim Ben Rabinowitz (Toback), and was pimped for $100,000 by her hustler boyfriend Ford (Frederick Weller) to a visiting Italian billionaire Count Tommaso Lupo (Dominic Chianese).
+Later, femme fatale Vera videotaped her hot lesbian tryst with a lover behind a gauzy curtain, had sexually frank discussions with her potential employer - a college Professor Hassan Al-Ibrahim Ben Rabinowitz (Toback), and was pimped for $100,000 by her hustler, fast-talking boyfriend Ford (Frederick Weller) to a visiting Italian billionaire and media mogul Count Tommaso Lupo (Dominic Chianese).

 History Overview | Reference Intro | Pre-1920s | 1920-26 | 1927-29 | 1930-1931 | 1932 | 1933 | 1934-37 | 1938-39